rubrikinc/wachy/docs/guide.md

 ## <kbd>x</kbd>: Trace Line

 Toggle tracing a function call on the current line.
-Line numbers with a `▶` next to them indicate lines corresponding to call instructions, thus they can be traced.
+Line numbers with a `▶` character next to them indicate lines corresponding to call instructions, thus they can be traced.
 If there are multiple calls on the same line, wachy will ask to pick one.
 Currently only one call per line can be traced at a time.

 ## <kbd>X</kbd>: Trace Inlined Function